skyboy4455/widget-store-rest-api/README.md

 #### JAR File Deployment

-## Enhancements / ISSUES
+## ISSUES
-### ISSUE: Ran out of time to implement demo GUI
+### ISSUE: Headless, No UI for application
 Currently application is a only headless REST API

+### ISSUE: Inventory management system allows negative number
+Need to implement inventory increment / decrement on Purchase Ordering

-### ISSUE: Duplicate Products in Order
+### ISSUE: Add URL examples to documentation

-This app does not consolidate order items based on sku.
-Customer could have multiple products with the same sku and differing quantities.
+## Enhancements
+### ENH: Query Purchase Orders with SKU
+Add functionality to return all POs with a specific product SKU